Sherane a.k.a Master Splinter's Daughter: Background and production

-Lyrics

-"Sherane a.k.a Master Splinter's Daughter" is an introduction to the storyline of Good Kid, M.A.A.D City.
-The song opens with a prayer for eternal salvation, recited by Kendrick Lamar's longtime friends.
-An eerie beat, produced by Tha Bizness, is introduced at the end of the prayer.
-The lyrics discuss a sexual relationship between Lamar's 17-year-old self and a young woman under the fictional name Sherane.
-While driving to Sherane's house for a sexual encounter, he is attacked by two gang members, saying "I pulled up, a smile on my face, and then I see / Two niggas, two black hoodies / I froze as my phone rang".
-The song ends with a voicemail of Lamar's mother asking him for her car back and his father asking for his Dominoes which is slang for amphetamines.

-Reception
+Critical reception

 The song received generally positive reviews from music critics.
 In a review of Good Kid, M.A.A.D City, XXL praises the song for its lyrics and usage of skits, saying, "Every record is both complexly arranged and sonically fitting, foregrounding Kendrick's vivid lyricism and amazing control of cadence.
 There’s not a single loophole.
 From the prayers on 'Sherane a.k.a.
 Master Splinter's Daughter' to the triumphant ending on 'Compton', each skit and track interweaves one another, solidifying a complete picture".